 Assigned Projects: On infrequent occasions, a department head will assign projects to his/her student(s) as part of the particular department curriculum.
 These may take the form of seminars, written reports, exhibitions on or off campus, or projects undertaken with other departments.

 Reading and Discussion: The department head assigns readings and holds seminars on works relevant to studio activity.
 Students are expected to read widely about timely issues within the field and to make appropriate presentations from their research.

 Museum, Gallery, and Field Trips: Departments frequently travel to other cities, and, in some cases, other countries, to view significant exhibitions and study art of other cultures.
 These experiences contribute to the ongoing critical dialog in the department and provide a broader context for student’s ideas and studio work.

-Degree Show and Master’s Statement: Students petitioning to graduate must mount a show of recent work in the Cranbrook Art Museum and complete a written Master’s Statement.
-Both efforts must be reviewed and approved by the department head.
-The Statement represents the culmination of a deliberate, well-rounded course of study and comprehensive research performed by the student in his chosen field.
+Degree Show and Master’s Statement: Students petitioning to graduate must participate in the annual Degree Show Exhibition by mounting an installation in the Cranbrook Art Museum and must complete a written Master’s thesis statement.
+Both efforts must be reviewed and approved by the Department Head.
+The thesis statement represents the culmination of a deliberate, well-rounded course of study and comprehensive research performed by the student in his chosen field.

 Formal review of the student’s work is conducted both in the second and fourth semester of study.
 Students put their work up for discussion and review by a group of 4-5 reviewers who may include the Director, Dean, a selection of the Artists-in-Residence, and others as determined by the Dean.
 Students are expected to be able to articulate objectives and ideas, discuss sources and technical explorations, and describe the relevance and originality of the ideas expressed in the work.
 The reviews are structured to provide students the opportunity for feedback from a variety of perspectives.
 The outcome of Reviews is linked to Satisfactory Academic Progress.